 The alleged prophecies of Bede and Merlin were widely circulated in manuscripts.
 They were apt to be quoted in sermons; they became matters of popular information; they were constantly consulted and applied to any new notable events.
 There is no reason to suppose that “forged prophecies” of Merlin were “the means by which the young inspired girl was put in motion”–by some unknown churchmen, or that “without these pious frauds the miracles of the Maid would never have been wrought.”
 The inspiration of the Maid arose in her visions and Voices, in 1424 or 1425.
 We have no evidence that she had heard of the Merlin prophecy of the Victorious Virgin till after she announced her mission,–till 1428-1429,–and no fraudulent priest was needed to convey to her ears the “ancient popular rumour.”

 “Louis De Conte remarks about the national prophecies:

 “… a prophecy of Merlin’s more than 800 years old, was called to mind, which said that in a far future time France would be lost by a woman and restored by a woman.
 France was now, for the first time, lost – and by a woman, Isabel of Bavaria, her base Queen; doubtless this fair and pure young girl was commissioned of Heaven to complete the prophecy.”

 Examples of manuscripts about Merlin’s predictions.
 From Bibliothèque nationale de France.
 The illustrations are not specifically relate to the story of Jeanne d’Arc.

 Wikipedia.
 Bibliothèque nationale de France.
-Warner, Marina (2001).
+Andrew Lang.
+Marina Warner (2001).
 Joan of Arc: the image of female heroism.